-The experimental results, as shown in Table [tab:comparision3] and [tab:comparision4], demonstrate that the proposed method achieves state-of-the-art performance on both the Flickr_LDL and Twitter_LDL datasets.
-Taking KL divergence as an example, the proposed method achieves KL divergences of 0.34 on both two datasets, which are reduced by 0.06 and 0.09 compared to the best-performing method SAMN.
-One intriguing observation is that AA-kNN consistently outperforms other algorithms on both datasets when evaluated using Clark and Canberra measures.
+The experimental results, as shown in Tables [tab:comparison3] and [tab:comparison4], demonstrate that the proposed method achieves state-of-the-art performance on both the Flickr_LDL and Twitter_LDL data sets.
+As an example, the proposed method achieves KL divergences of 0.34 on both data sets, which are reduced by 0.06 and 0.09 compared to the next-best-performing method, SAMN.
+One intriguing observation is that AA-kNN consistently outperforms other algorithms on both data sets when evaluated using Clark and Canberra measures.
 This superiority can be attributed to AA-kNN’s ability to predict the distribution of emotions by considering the nearest k samples, enabling it to effectively capture emotions with low probabilities.
 Consequently, AA-kNN demonstrates enhanced performance on the Clark and Canberra metrics (Xiong et al. 2019).
-However, it is worth noting that AA-kNN exhibits relatively poorer results on other evaluation metrics and does not attain a remarkable average ranking compared to the alternative algorithms.
+However, it is worth noting that AA-kNN exhibits poorer results on other evaluation metrics and does not attain a remarkable average ranking compared to the alternative algorithms.
 Overall, the proposed method achieves the best performance on most measures, indicating its superior performance in the task of emotion distribution learning.

-Compared to the EAD method, which learns emotion correlations using graph convolutional networks, the proposed method utilizes attribute pseudo-labels as the correlation information between emotions, simplifying the learning difficulty and optimization process of the model.
+Compared to the EAD method, which learns emotion correlations using graph convolutional networks, the proposed method utilizes attribute pseudo-labels as the correlation information between emotions, simplifying model learning and optimization.
 Compared to the CSR method, which is based on the distance relationship between emotion labels, the proposed method provides distributions of 66 emotion attribute words, enabling the model to learn more fine-grained information and generalize to distribution learning tasks with a larger number of label classes.
 Compared to the SAMN method, which is based on evaluation memory structures, the proposed method simplifies the evaluation process by perceiving attributes of entities in the image, eliminating the need for large-scale memory storage and resulting in a simpler model structure with fewer parameters.

-In summary, the proposed method achieves good performance on the task of image emotion distribution learning and has the potential to transfer to fine-grained emotion label tasks.
+In summary, the proposed method achieves good performance on the task of image emotion distribution learning and has the potential to perform well on fine-grained emotion label tasks.

 Visualization